Tune compensation in nearly scaling Fixed Field alternating gradient Accelerators: Transverse equations of motion in cylindrical coordinates

 For the case of a radial sector FFA, the flutter function is independent of the radius, and one can write the expression of the magnetic field seen by the particle as a function of the azimuthal angle:

 Now, equating the expression of the magnetic rigidity in both representations and making use of \mbox{Eqs. (\ref{Eq:rho}), (\ref{Eq:transf}), (\ref{Eq:brho}),} one finally obtains:

-Thus, when assuming that the closed orbit does not depart much from a fixed radius orbit i.e. $\phi \ll 1$, which is generally the case for fixed field accelerators, one can write:
+Thus, when assuming that the closed orbit does not depart much from a fixed radius orbit i.e. $\phi \ll 1$, which is generally the case for fixed field accelerators, one can write as a first order approximation:

 Nevertheless, the above approximation becomes less valid when the orbit scalloping becomes important and when the radial increase of the field becomes large.
 For instance, for the KURNS FFA, the above formula is tested at injection energy where the orbit scalloping \mbox{$\Delta R/\mean{R}$} is about 2\%, and one can observe in fig. \ref{fig:flutter_vs_orbit} a non negligible difference between the two expressions.
-Such a difference is also due to the fact that the flutter function evolves slowly with the radius.
+Thus, a second order approximation is established (see \mbox{appendix \ref{appendix:b})} which is more accurate to explain the azimuthal variations of the scalloping angle as illustrated in fig. \ref{fig:flutter_vs_orbit}.